Liberty High School (Frisco, Texas): Debate team

 Liberty's speech and debate team has won district, regional, and state titles in Lincoln-Douglas Debate, Policy (CX) Debate, and Informative and Persuasive Extemporaneous Speaking, including UIL CX state qualifications in 2017 and 2018, as well as winning the 2018 5A State Championship title in Lincoln-Douglas Debate.
 Although occasionally participating in National Speech and Debate Association competitions, the team primarily competes in UIL.

-Performing arts

-Opportunities for students interested in performing arts include colorguard, band, Rockskool, orchestra, theatre, choir, dance team, and marching band.

-Languages offered

-Language courses offered include Chinese, Spanish and French.
-American Sign Language was offered in cooperation with nearby CHS but has since been discontinued.
-German was once offered in cooperation with nearby CHS/HHS, but was discontinued in 2012.

 Academic Decathlon

 Since opening in 2006, Liberty has excelled at the United States Academic Decathlon.
 At state level, for the years of 06-07 and 07–08, the team won second place in the 3A division.
 In the 08-09 year, Liberty won state championship in the 4A division.
 During the 11-12 competition, it placed second in the regional round as well as 9th in the state round at San Antonio, Texas.